MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-19-Small-Business-Programs/subpart-19.7-The-Small-Business-Subcontracting-Program/section-19.704.md

 (3) When the new commercial plan is approved, provide a copy of the approved plan to each contracting officer responsible for an ongoing contract that is subject to the plan; and

-(4) Comply with the reporting requirements stated in paragraph (a)(10) of this section by submitting one SSR in eSRS, for all contracts covered by its commercial plan.
+(4) Comply with the reporting requirements stated in paragraph (a)(10) of this section by submitting one SSR that includes all indirect costs, except as described in paragraph (d) of this section, in eSRS, for all contracts covered by its commercial plan.
 This report will be acknowledged or rejected in eSRS by the contracting officer who approved the plan.
 The report shall be submitted within 30 days after the end of the Government's fiscal year.

 [48 FR 42240, Sept.
 19, 1983]Editorial Note:For Federal Register citations affecting section 19.704, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*